bruab/yourfirstthreeclients.com/_posts/2024-04-23-stay-in-touch-with-potential-clients-forever.md

 ## Ask them if they need help (once in a while)

-Once or twice a year, it's okay to ask about working together.
+A couple times a year, it's okay to ask about working together.

 If you've previously discussed a particular type of project, just let them know you're still interested—without being pushy or presumptuous.

 > ...
-I remember you saying you might want to talk about some social media strategy help once you finished the rebrand, just thought I'd check in on that.
+I remember you saying you might need some social media strategy help once you finished the rebrand, just thought I'd check in on that.
 I'd love to chat about it but I also realize these projects have a way of dragging on :)
 >
 > Let me know if it makes sense to meet—otherwise I'll assume you've got other priorities.